-The main consequence of the amendments is that a full gain or loss is recognised when a transaction involves a business, as defined in MFRS 3.
+The main consequence of the Amendments is that a full gain or loss is recognised when a transaction involves a business, as defined in MFRS 3.
 A partial gain or loss is recognised when a transaction involves assets that do not constitute a business.

-Amendments to MFRS 108 Accounting Policies, Changes in Accounting Estimates and Errors
+Amendments to MFRS 101 Presentation of Financial Statements and MFRS 108 Accounting Policies, Changes in Accounting Estimates and Error